 What happens if I break the election rules?

 We have an independent Returning Officer, who is a member of staff at another Students’ Union.
-The Returning Officer is a volunteer who makes rulings on the election, and this role needs to be independent as no member of Students’ Union staff can make a decision which could affect the election outcome.
+The Returning Officer is a volunteer who makes rulings on the election.
 If there is an issue around a candidate allegedly breaking the rules, we contact the Returning Officer for their decision.

-What do I do if I know that someone else has broken the election rules?
+What do I do if I believe a candidate has broken the election rules?

 When and how can people vote in the election?